kngrg/rusBeIR/README.md

 <h1 align="center">
 <img style="vertical-align:middle" width="450" height="200" src="https://github.com/kngrg/rusBeIR/blob/main/images/rusBeIR_logo.png" />
 </h1>

-rusBeIR is a [BeIR](https://github.com/beir-cellar/beir)-based Information Retrieval benchmark for Russian language.
+ RusBEIR is a Russian benchmark inspired by [BeIR](https://github.com/beir-cellar/beir), designed for zero-shot evaluation of Information Retrieval (IR) models.
+Adhering to the principles of BEIR, it offers a robust and diverse evaluation framework, enabling the assessment of IR models across a wide range of tasks and domains in the Russian language.
-It contains 10 datasets from different domains and more datasets will be added in future.
-Some of these datasets are parts of multilingual datasets, other are translated from the original ones or were originally in russian.
+The datasets in the RusBEIR benchmark consist of available open-source datasets, datasets that have been translated from English, and newly created datasets.

 ## Baselines
-Baselines could be found [here](https://docs.google.com/spreadsheets/d/19jUZigy-AolNOOhT0EzNggiRoEcvfqL7HRpq0bwHqXc/edit?usp=sharing).
+NDCG@10 was choosen as a main metric, results could be found [here](https://docs.google.com/spreadsheets/d/19jUZigy-AolNOOhT0EzNggiRoEcvfqL7HRpq0bwHqXc/edit?usp=sharing).

 ## Installation
 ``` python
 !git clone https://github.com/kngrg/rusBeIR.git